-As the majority of waterbirds in the Baltic Sea are migratory, it is important to note that extra-regional threats can also have a significant impact on their status.
-Changes in the availability and status of feeding and resting grounds during their migration reduces their energy demand (Lehikoinen et al. 2006, Gunnarsson et al. 2012).
+Some waterbirds that breed along the coasts of the Baltic Sea and formerly wintered further southwest, such as some diving duck species, now remain in the Baltic Sea during the winter (Skov et al. 2011, Nilsson & Haas 2016, Pavón-Jordán et al. 2020).
+When the birds' migratory distances shorten, this also reduces their energy demand (Lehikoinen et al. 2006, Gunnarsson et al. 2012).
 With milder spring temperatures and the related effects on vegetation and prey, many waterbirds arrive at their breeding area earlier in spring (Rainio et al. 2006, Vähätalo et al. 2004), and some start breeding earlier (van der Jeugd et al. 2009).
 Furthermore, the earlier loss of sea ice was found to improve the pre-breeding body condition of female common eiders, leading to increasing fledging success in offspring (Lehikoinen et al. 2006).

 A rise in sea level would reduce the area of saltmarsh available to waders and other waterbirds for breeding and to geese for foraging (Clausen et al. 2013), particularly in the southern Baltic Sea.
-Other coastal habitats could be similarly affected (Clausen
+Other coastal habitats could be similarly affected (Clausen and Clausen 2014).
+Coastal breeding habitats may also undergo physical loss due to erosion.
+The combination of sea level rise and storms would also affect the breeding success of coastal waterbirds due to flooding of their breeding sites.